Home

 Happy Ending?

-The answer is - not a lot really!
-Every year many people in North America and the UK adopt a Schnauzer and the story often does have a happy ending.
+The answer is - not much!
+Every year many people in the UK, North America and in countries all around the world adopt a Schnauzer and the story often has a happy ending.

 The Dog's Point of View...